vhittuvalli/RSNA-Knee-Abnormality-Detection/README.md

   the same DINOv2 architecture; ensembling predictions from a genuinely different backbone (e.g. RadImageNet-ResNet50 alongside DINOv2) tends to reduce correlated errors more than ensembling 5 copies of the same architecture.
-- **Meniscus-specific ROI crop.** If more slices don't move the Meniscus/MCL AUCs much, the 130mm physical crop may be including too much irrelevant tissue relative to how small these findings are - a tighter, finding-specific crop could help.
-Lower priority than the above since it's a bigger preprocessing change for an uncertain payoff.
 - **Prompt caching in `llm-api-labeler.ipynb`.** The system prompt is repeated on every API call across ~4,349 reports - Anthropic's prompt caching would cut labeling cost without changing any output, worth doing if the labeler gets rerun.